Berghaupten

 Berghaupten (Berghoupte) is a municipality in the district of Ortenau in Baden-Württemberg in Germany.

 Furthermore, it is a state-approved resort located in the Black Forest.
 Neighbouring municipalities are Ohlsbach (in the north), Gengenbach (in the east), Hohberg (in the south – west) as well as Offenburg (in the north-west).

+History

 On the nearby hill of Geißkopf (359 m) there is evidence of a Roman or Germanic military encampment.

+Sport

+Motorcycle speedway and grasstrack speedway is held at the Motorrad Grasbahn, approximately 1 kilometre north of the municipality off the Bellenwaldstraße.
+The club MSC Berghaupten organise race meetings at the site, one of which was the final of the German Individual Speedway Championship in 2013.